 - In Magical Mystery Cure, we see one irate pony doing this to another during "A True, True Friend" as Applejack explains to Pinkie that the townsfolk need cheering up.

 - As Asterix, Obelix, and Getafix row away from the New World in Astérix Conquers America, there's a clifftop shot of the Indian medicine man, who tried to extort the Magic Potion recipe from Getafix earlier, collecting herbs with his spear.
 When he sees the Gauls leaving, he shakes his spear at them.

 - The S2 King of the Hill episode "The Man Who Shot Kane Skretteburg" has the characters shaking their fists at the teenagers causing trouble.

-- In Spongebob Squarepants in the episode No Weenies allowed when Spongebob was fighting Sandy in Karate, he got knocked into a family's potato salad.
+- Spongebob Squarepants: In the episode No Weenies Allowed when Spongebob was fighting Sandy in Karate, he got knocked into a family's potato salad.
 The husband the yelled "It took us 3 days to make that potato salad, three days!"
 (Cue fist shake).

 - In the Batman: The Animated Series episode "Joker's Favor", normal man Charlie Collins gets cut off on the highway, causing him to shout at the other driver, this trope included.
 When he realizes that the other driver is The Joker, Charlie quickly unfolds his hand and tries to act like he's just waving, complete with a terrified smile.